Lê Thanh Vân: Trial and sentence

-The trial began on August 25, 2001.
+The trial began on 25 August 2004.
 It became an instant sensation, as it was the first time in the country's judicial history that a defendant was charged with murdering 13 people, in what the international media called Vietnam's first prosecution of a serial killer.
-During the trial, Văn asserted that she was innocent, claiming that she had simply been at the crime scenes to transport the victims to the emergency room and had been forced to testify by police.
-On August 28, she fainted in court and caused the trial to be adjourned.
+During the trial, Vân asserted that she was innocent, claiming that she had simply been at the crime scenes to transport the victims to the emergency room and had been forced to testify by police.
+On 28 August, she fainted in court and caused the trial to be adjourned.
 Two days later, an examination by a doctor concluded that this was the result of an undetermined psychological problem.

-The prosecutors sought the death sentence for Văn on three separate charges (murder, robbery and illegal possession of poison), while simultaneously seeking a sentence of 21–24 for her husband for two counts of murder and robbery.
-Eventually, the pair were found guilty on their respective charges, with Văn being sentenced to death while Quang received a 21-year sentence for his role as an accomplice in Khôi's murder.
+The prosecutors sought the death sentence for Vân on three separate charges (murder, robbery and illegal possession of poison), while simultaneously seeking a sentence of 21–24 years for her husband for two counts of murder and robbery.
+Eventually, the pair were found guilty on their respective charges, with Vân being sentenced to death while Quang received a 21-year sentence for his role as an accomplice in Khôi's murder.

-Later on, both of them appealed to the Supreme People's Court: Văn claimed that her sentence was unjust, while Quang asked for a reduction.
-During the appellate hearing on February 1, 2005, Văn admitted to the charges of illegal possession of poison and two counts of murder and robbery, but continued to deny the remaining convictions.
+Later on, both of them appealed to the Supreme People's Court: Vân claimed that her sentence was unjust, while Quang asked for a reduction.
+During the appellate hearing on 1 February 2005, Vân admitted to the charges of illegal possession of poison and two counts of murder and robbery, but continued to deny the remaining convictions.
 In the end, her sentence was upheld, but Quang's sentence was reduced from 21 to 17 years imprisonment.
-Văn then filed a request for a pardon to President Trần Đức Lương, but it was swiftly denied.
+Vân then filed a request for a pardon to President Trần Đức Lương, but it was swiftly denied.